How Digital Banking Units will boost India's digital economy. Experts weigh in

 How Digital Banking Units will boost India's digital economy.
 Experts weigh in2 min read .
-Updated: 12 Apr 2022, 12:00 PM IST
+12 Apr 2022

 Digital Banking Units (DBUs) will be a fixed business units operating under the retail banking division of the bank